Looking for a tour of Turkey,

 8. No matter which company you use, be *certain* to read

 the company's Terms & Conditions carefully!
 They

 legal contract between you and the

 tour company.
-By not knowing what
+If you do not know what

 you're agreeing to, you're setting

 Certainly, most travelers to Turkey

 satisfied.
 Careful comparison of the best tours can help you get the one you want.